Thomasbehan/irish-public-transport-app/readme.md

-# Irish Public Transport App Project
+# Irish Public Transport App Project (DEPRECIATED)

+Not in development anymore as the Transport For Ireland App is sufficiant and lack of open api's prevents further improvement of features

 ## Introduction